-As a programmatic permit, the components work together to ensure protection of water quality in our streams, lakes, wetlands, and groundwater.
-In addition, the permit also includes general provisions for reporting, stormwater discharge monitoring, assessing the effectiveness of the program, source identification, and, if applicable, implementation of waterbody- specific cleanup plans developed by Ecology (Total Maximum Daily Loads or TMDLs).
-To date, Ecology has not developed such plans for Gig Harbor waterbodies.
+As a programmatic permit, these elements work together to ensure protection of water quality in our waterways.
+The permit also includes general provisions for reporting, stormwater monitoring, assessing program effectiveness, source identification, and implementation of waterbody-specific cleanup plans (Total Maximum Daily Loads or TMDLs).
+Ecology has not yet developed such plans for Gig Harbor waterbodies.

-The permit requires the city to report annually on progress in SWMP implementation for the prior year.
-The permit also requires submitting documentation that describes proposed SWMP activities for the coming year.
-The implementation of various permit conditions is phased throughout the five-year permit term.
-Ecology reissues the permit at the end of the permit term.
-This year was a transition year as a new permit became effective August 1, 2024 and will be in force until July 31, 2029.
-City staff have reviewed the changes and adjusted the SWMP accordingly.
+The permit requires the city to report annually on SWMP implementation for the prior year and describe proposed SWMP activities for the coming year.
+Some permit conditions are phased throughout the five-year permit term.
+The current permit became effective August 1, 2024 and will be in force until July 31, 2029.
+City staff have reviewed permit deadlines and adjusted the SWMP accordingly.

 The permit requirements affect departments across the city organization.
 The Engineering Division of the Public Works Department is the lead and coordinates tasks that may require some collaboration with the other departments and divisions such as Operations, Community Development, Parks, Wastewater, and Administration.
-While each task may be cross-departmental, the lead department has been identified in the task tables for each permit component in the following sections.
+While some tasks may be cross-departmental, the lead department has been identified in the task tables for each permit component in the sections below.

 The city also coordinates with neighboring jurisdictions when necessary to implement the stormwater program.
-This often happens with development that occurs at the city limits or within the Urban Growth Area (UGA) or where the city's MS4 interconnects with Pierce County or WSDOT.
+This often happens with development that occurs at the city limits or within the Urban Growth Area (UGA) or where the city's MS4 interconnects with Pierce County or state highways (WSDOT).
 The city actively participates in several regional partnerships to optimize permit implementation and share knowledge.

-Sections 2 through 10 of the SWMP are organized by permit component and describe actions Gig Harbor will take to maintain compliance from January 1, 2025 through January 1, 2026.
-The sections See Appendix A for a glossary of terms and acronyms.
+Sections 2 through 10 of the SWMP are organized by permit component and describe actions Gig Harbor will take to maintain compliance from January 1, 2026 through January 1, 2027.
+See Appendix A for a glossary of terms and acronyms.